venmo/Static/Readme.markdown

 ], footer: "Transfers usually arrive within 1-3 business days.")
 ```

-Since this is Swift, we can instead provide instance methods instead of inline blocks for selections.
+Since this is Swift, we can provide instance methods instead of inline blocks for selections.
 This makes things really nice.
 You don't have to switch on index paths in a `tableView:didSelectRowAtIndexPath:` any more!

 ### Customizing Appearance